-I can’t tell you which is the BEST COLOURED PENCIL brand.
+I can’t tell you which is the best coloured pencil brand.
 That depends on what types of subject you prefer, what colours you are looking for, what paper you are going to use, and what - at the end of the day - is your own personal preference.
-I can pinpoint how they differ, though, and guide you on how to approach the problem.
+I can pinpoint how they differ, though, and guide you on how to approach the choice.

 If you are a total beginner, I would suggest that you beg or borrow as many different coloured pencil brands as you can from artist friends.
 Then test them out, side by side, on a suitably heavy but smooth cartridge paper.
 This way you will be able to pinpoint which brand works best for you.

 You can read about the different manufacturers such as Prismacolor, Faber-Castell, Caran d'Ache and lots more on the main pencil brands page.
 On this current page we will look at how they differ generally.